What is SSP’s ultimate goal?

 Why doesn’t SSP provide boarding?

-Although SSP awards scholarships to learners, we place much value on the family unit and strive to support all within it.
+Although SSP awards scholarships to scholars, we place much value on the family unit and strive to support all within it.
 SSP ensures the holistic development of a child and believes that the parents/guardians have an equal role to play in the three way relationship of 1) teacher, 2) scholar and 3) parent.
 For this reason SSP prefers that each Scholar resides with his or her family, and all effort is made to ensure the success of the family unit.
 On rare occasion, Scholars are deemed to be better off in the school’s boarding house, particularly if they need to travel far distances to and from school.
 A few historical boarding schools such as St. Johns Boys College, St. Stithians Boys College, American International School Johannesburg, St. Albans and St. Andrews’ College (Grahamstown), prefer to fund boarding for SSP scholarship recipients.

 How many learners are in the programme?